 Moving from a homeless hostel into business

-The grant has helped Stephen to purchase equipment to help start up his business in the local community.
+The grant has helped Tom to purchase equipment to help start up his business in the local community.

 This will help him to move away from relying on benefits and become more financially independent.
 Rebuilding his business has given him a great sense of purpose and he hopes to give back to the community by hiring people from the local area.